-Even if you’re able to make your monthly payment, catching up on a past due balance can be an overwhelming challenge, and I know, sometimes you just don’t want to, particularly if you aren’t even living there
+Even if you’re able to make your monthly payment, catching up on a past due balance can be an overwhelming challenge, and I know, sometimes you just don’t want to, particularly if you aren’t even living there.

 There are a few options that can help you to avoid foreclosure in Killeen and maybe even keep your house, even if you’re seriously behind in payments.
 Lots of properties in Killeen have been lost to foreclosure, but there are many ways to avoid it.

-Although I am listing it first, this should be the tool of last resort.
+Although I am listing it first, this really should be the tool of last resort.
 If you are way behind, you owe more than the house is worth or the repairs are just too much to make it work this may be the path forward.
 Just be aware, it will most likely demolish your credit and the bank *may* still come after you for any shortages once they sell of the house.
 It’s pretty rare but it definitely happens!

 There is another “option” that I will list here and that is “deed in lieu of foreclosure”.
 It’s basically the same thing but the bank agrees to forgo the actual forceful act of taking back the property and you sign the deed over to them.
 This is generally a little more favorable but just be aware that not all servicers will offer this and they can still come after you for shortages.
 Each lender will have it’s own way of handling this and it could come down to who you talk to on the phone, etc. If it were me and turning the house over is the only option left, I would ask about a “deed in lieu” with anybody and everybody.

 3. Negotiate with your bank:

 Ultimately the bank doesn’t really want to foreclose.
 That sounds obvious, but for some reason, bankers seem to forget it when saying no to someone in need of help.

 4. Short sale help for a foreclosure in Killeen

 It’s proactive, which means that you take matters into your own hands (that’s a major stress eliminator because so much of the stress of foreclosure comes from the process being completely out of your control).
 It’s very effective because a short sale can completely wipe out (or almost wipe out) the amount owing on your mortgage.
 If there is any amount left over that is not covered by the sale of the property, you’ll be responsible for it (although you can sometimes work out a deal with your lender).
 I’ll be honest, I no longer think this is true.
 Most people simply do not actually qualify for short sales as the requirements are pretty onerous and you have to have a legitimate financial reason that you can’t pay.
 And they will look at ALLLLL your finances!

 Work with us!